Introduction – the what & the why

 To see the final version of the product with a beautiful visual design by our Art Director will be live in two weeks.
 As I am writing this a number of Beta users are testing the game and you can see a (little) sneak peek of the designs here.

 AR apps have a huge potential to change the way we think about and use mobile applications.
-However, it is still a fairly new technology and I believe that the best design practices are yet to be established.
+However, all AR features are still a fairly new technology and I believe that the best interaction design practices are yet to be established.
 It will take many hours of user testing, observations and much more feedback for us, product teams, to optimize the UX of these apps.

 Let’s discuss you AR project!